-If you own a restaurant and do not know what a grease trap is and what it does, read on because you need to know, and you need to know now.
+If you own a restaurant and do not know what a grease trap is and how to clean it, keep reading.

 Your Restaurant’s Grease Traps

-The grease trap works by preventing fats, oils and grease from clogging public sewage lines and getting into water sources.
-State and county authorities regulate the size, placement, and requirement for grease traps.
+The grease trap prevents fats, oils, and grease from clogging public sewage lines and getting into water sources.
+State and county authorities regulate grease trap size, placement, and requirement.
 A grease trap has two chambers and works by allowing grease to cool to room temperature so that it solidifies and floats to the top of the trap.
-This allows fluid to freely flow throw the bottom, free of grease and oil that has solidified at the top of the chamber.
+This allows fluid to flow freely throw the bottom, free of grease and oil that has solidified at the top of the chamber.

 Using tubes to connect the two chambers, water from the bottom of the first chamber flows into the second chamber and leaves most oily byproducts behind.